seweissman/wikiduper/README.md

 ## Wikiduper ##

-Package for similar sentence detection on Wikipedia with hadoop.
+Hadoop package for similar sentence detection on Wikipedia using [minhash] [1].

 To produce similar sentence clusters, run the pipeline script: